ibm-cloud-docs/EventStreams/monitoring.md

 | `Segment By` | `Service instance name, IBM Event Streams consumer groups, IBM Event Streams Kafka topic, IBM Event Streams Kafka partitions` |
 {: caption="Table 32.
 Consumer group lag metric metadata" caption-side="bottom"}

 An increasing lag might highlight that the consumers in the group are not keeping pace with the rate that messages are being produced.
-This might require you to scale the number of consumers processing messages for the group.
+This might require you to scale the number of consumers that process messages for the group.

 It is normal for this metric to fluctuate when viewed over short time periods because of sampling and batch processing effects.
 {: note}